CAG9/distributed-computing/README.md

 <pre><code>Use datos</code></pre>
 <pre><code>CREATE TABLE tipo_cambio_tweets(date date, tweet int, dollar float, primary key(date));</code></pre>

- (or if you want another names, you can write whatever you want, but you will need change the document “db.json” that you will create in a future).Now the database is completed.
+ (you can write whatever name for you table,but you will change the document “storedb.py”).Now the database is completed.

 You need to edit db.json with your own data